 - The method of storing and safeguarding the petty cash funds, and

-Upon completion of the Disbursement Voucher, the dean or department head submits the request along with the signed Promissory Note to FSO-Accounts Payable for processing.
+- Upon completion of the DV, the Business Office submits the request along with the signed Custodial Agreement to Accounts Payable for processing.

-- Payee: The custodian of the Petty Cash fund.
+- Payee: The custodian of the petty cash fund.

 - Funding: Record a summary amount for each object code to which an expense is to be charged.

-- Documentation needed for:
+- Documentation required for:

-- Expenditures: Supported in detail by the Record of Petty Cash Expenditures (or equivalent expense summary form) and original itemized receipts.
+- Expenditures: Supported in detail by the record of petty cash expenditures (or equivalent expense summary form) and original itemized receipts.

-- Once approved and processed by accounts payable, the custodian will receive a check to cash and replenish the petty cash fund.
+- Once approved and processed by Accounts Payable, the custodian will receive a check to cash and replenish the petty cash fund.

 Changing Petty Cash Custodians